javve/list.js/README.md

 		listObj.remove("id", 1); -> return 1

 * **get(valueName, value)**
-Returns values from the list where the value named "valueName" has value "value".
+Returns values from the list where the value named `valueName` has value `value`.
 	* valueName
 	* value